Game Preview: Wild at Kings | Minnesota Wild

-LOS ANGELES, Calif. -- The Minnesota Wild is back on the ice, tonight facing off against the Kings after defeating the Ducks 5-2 last night.
+LOS ANGELES, Calif. -- The Minnesota Wild will face off against the Kings for the second time this road trip, facing the team yet again after a 5-4 shootout loss on Saturday night.

 Game Preview: Wild at Kings